nikolakn/epoch/README.md

 ```

-inside a document, you can use commands
+inside a document, you can use commands:

-p - to print timeline
++ p - to print timeline
-s - save
++ s - save
-q - exit
++ q - exit
-help - to look for other options
++ help,? - to look for other options